RaqinAlAsraar/portfolio/writeups/How-I-Hacked-A-Website-To-Get-Unlimited-Credits.md

 ## Day 2 — Mapping the Attack Surface

-After completing my initial reconnaissance, I listed down the vulnerabilities I'm proficient in.
+After completing my initial recon, I listed down the vulnerabilities I'm proficient in.
 I tried them all... but **nothing worked** :(

 Self-doubt began creeping in, but this was exactly what I wanted to fight against.
 So, I revisited the component and technology list I had prepared for the target.
 I used Claude to understand every possible bug class that could apply to the tech stack.
 By the end of the day, I had a long syllabus of new techniques to learn and practice.